Temiloluwa8/Shopify_-Analysis/README.md

 # SHOPIFY_ANALYSIS
-## Shopify Sales & Customer Funnel Report
+## SHOPIFY SALES & CUSTOMER FUNNEL REPORT
 This is an interactive and data-driven Power BI dashboard that provides end-to-end visibility into Shopify sales performance, customer behavior, and transactional insights
 ## TABLE OF CONTENT
 + Project Overview